-The HILLs (Himalayan Institute of Live Learnings) Fellowship is an 11-month program that aims to empower the youth from mountain communities, particularly from the Hindukush-Himalayas (Afghanistan, Pakistan, India, Nepal, Bhutan, Burma, Bangladesh & China) with environmentally sustainable solutions relevant specifically to those living in mountainous regions.
-This is a residential course.
+The HILLs (Himalayan Institute of Live Learnings) Fellowship is an 11-month fully residential, trans-disciplinary program that aims to empower the youth from mountain communities, particularly from the Hindu Kush-Himalayan regions (i.e., Afghanistan, Pakistan, India, Nepal, Bhutan, Burma, Bangladesh & China) with environmentally sustainable solutions relevant specifically to those living in mountainous communities.

 HILLs fellows will pick either Responsible Tourism or Sustainable Habitats as an area of specialisation.

 Learners will be instructed in the development of responsible and sustainable tourism.
 They will tackle the problems that arise from mass tourism, and receive guidance in bringing tourists to rural areas.
 Water conservation and ecological restoration solutions will be taught simultaneously in order for the learners to better tackle larger environmental problems.

 We will execute Live Labs by setting up and managing a mountaineering institute, homestays, hotels, wellness retreats, and eco-friendly treks.”
 We will also organize cultural events and promote green transport.
 Upon completing this course, learners will be ready to start rural tourism projects in their own mountain regions.